gpaz/the-new-field/README.md

  * We are bound by nothing written down, but only by what we can build up.
  * Have fun!

-Let's see what we do.
+Let's see what we can do.